aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.drawing/shape/setislocked/_index.md

 title: Aspose::Cells::Drawing::Shape::SetIsLocked method
 linktitle: SetIsLocked
 second_title: Aspose.Cells for C++ API Reference
 description: 'Aspose::Cells::Drawing::Shape::SetIsLocked method.
-True if the object is locked, False if the object can be modified when the sheet is protected in C++.'
+True means the object can not be modified when the sheet is protected.
+Note that this value is meaningful only if the worksheet or objects in the worksheet are protected in C++.'
 type: docs
-weight: 5000
+weight: 5200
 url: /cpp/aspose.cells.drawing/shape/setislocked/
 ---
 ## Shape::SetIsLocked method

-True if the object is locked, False if the object can be modified when the sheet is protected.
+True means the object can not be modified when the sheet is protected.
+Note that this value is meaningful only if the worksheet or objects in the worksheet are protected.

 ```cpp
 void Aspose::Cells::Drawing::Shape::SetIsLocked(bool value)